EthanFifle/Fishtank_Animation/README.txt

             - The center fin acts as a filler for the holes created by the top & bottom cones - purely for aesthetic
             - The body union component blends the tail more seamlessly into the fishes body for more realistic movement.
               This is best observed at camera position (90,0,0)

+    The rotations and translations of the fish are described through the code as well as the logic for preforming transformations a certain way.